sangavi2020/Repositor/README.md

  SELECTION FOR INTERNSHIP AT GK GROUP OF COMPANY

- DOING INTERNSHIP AT GL LEARNING ACADEMY
+ DONE AN INTERNSHIP AT GL LEARNING ACADEMY